-Well, you’ve come to the right blog.
+Well, you’ve come to the right post.

-I mean think about it: No one is writing “alternative” posts about small-time, never-heard-of-it-before software.
+I mean, think about it: No one is writing “alternative” posts about small-time, never-heard-of-it-before software.
 To endure the pain of alternative posts being written about your product, you’ve first gotta be a leader in your industry.

-Quickbooks is a bookkeeping tool that lets you do everything from sending invoices to paying employees and creating financial reports.
+QuickBooks is a bookkeeping tool that lets you do everything from sending invoices to paying employees and creating financial reports.

 And, of course, it helps you prepare for tax season.
-In fact, since Quickbooks and TurboTax are cousins, they sync together pretty seamlessly, allowing you to track expenses and income throughout the year, and file taxes without a headache.
+In fact, since QuickBooks and TurboTax are cousins, they sync together pretty seamlessly, allowing you to track expenses and income throughout the year, and file taxes without a headache.
 Well… no more of a headache than tax season is on its own, anyway.

-So, if it’s so tool-rich and well-known why would anyone look for an alternative to Quickbooks?
+So, if it’s so tool-rich and well-known, why would anyone look for an alternative to QuickBooks?

 *blushes* Thanks, I know.